 - The character of Apollo Creed in Rocky was going to be played by Norton, but he pulled out to participate in the ABC sports competition show The Superstars.

 - The 1998 Holiday Issue of The Ring ranked Norton as the 22nd Greatest Heavyweight of All-Time.

 - His son, Ken Norton Jr., became a star linebacker in the National Football League, winning two Super Bowls with the Dallas Cowboys and one with the San Francisco 49ers.
-He is now a linebackers coach with the Seattle Seahawks.
+In 2014, he won another Super Bowl ring as the linebackers coach for the Seattle Seahawks.